belyaevphil/lms/README.md

 - Figma
 - Photoshop
-- JSX
+- HTML
-- CSS3
+- CSS

 #### Back-end:

-- NodeJS
-- Express
+- Java
 - MySQL
+- Redis

 Using this app you can do such things as: